-This year's study of History builds on the substantive and disciplinary knowledge acquired in Year 7.
-We will begin the year with an investigation into transatlantic slavery, with an emphasis on Liverpool's links to slavery.
-This should enable pupils to see how the enquiries are relevant for them.
-Slavery will be linked to globalisation and empire, in order to provide the link with World War I. Following this, an investigation into the inter-war years will provide the pupils with background information which is highly relevant to their study of Weimar and Nazi Germany at GCSE, whilst also giving insight into economic history, and the history of protest and change in the 20th century.
-The relative significance of 20th and 21st century events will be considered, including a study of the Holocaust.
-We will use resources and ideas from work with the Holocaust Education Trust and the Anne Frank Trust in investigating the relevance of the Holocaust to 21st-century Britain.
+We will begin the year by considering the Civil War, including the role of women in the Civil War, the growing power of Parliament and the Levellers, building on our theme of power through time.
+We will then examine the huge societal shift that came with the Industrial Revolution, also linking this to an investigation into transatlantic slavery, with an emphasis on Liverpool's links to slavery.
+This enables pupils to see how the enquiries are relevant for them.
+Slavery will be linked to globalisation and empire, in order to provide the link with World War I. Following this, an investigation into the inter-war years will provide the pupils with background information which is highly relevant to their later study of Weimar and Nazi Germany, whilst also giving insight into economic history, and the history of protest and change in the 20th century.
+Again, so that our pupils can see themselves reflected in our curriculum, the changing role of women will be examined, including women who led resistance to slavery, as well as women's changing position both in the USA and Britain.